Threat Model — infrabroker¶

 would otherwise persist in plaintext in every one of those sinks.

-patterns plus operator-defined RE2 rules, replacing the secret with
+built-in patterns plus operator-defined RE2 rules, replacing the secret with

 [REDACTED:<rule>] before the audit entry is signed (verification is

-approval UI see the original command.
+the web UI) see the original command.

 - Residual risk: pattern matching is best-effort, not DLP (see